 Program Manager, Optical Instrumentation

-Reporting to the Professor of Optical Instrumentation, the Program Manager will lead a team of project specialists and managers in delivering a suite of innovative and highly specialised astronomical instrumentation projects for major international telescopes and industrial partners.
+In this newly created role, the Program Manager will lead a team of project specialists and managers in developing and delivering a suite of innovative and highly specialised astronomical instrumentation projects for major international telescopes and industrial partners.

 - Driving best practice in the delivery and oversight of large-scale long-term instrumentation projects including project management methodology, systems engineering, quality control, and risk management